guimalonso/vuttr-api/README.md

 ```

 Once you have followed these instructions you will be able to make requests on the API
 using the endpoint "http://localhost:3000/[ROUTE]" and an API client of your choice (like Postman or Insomnia).
-See the API documentation on [vuttr-api.md](https://github.com/guimalonso/vuttr-api/blob/master/api.md) for more details.
+See the [API documentation] (https://vuttrapi3.docs.apiary.io/#) for more details.

 To run the tests, use the command:
 ```